redwoodjs/redwoodjs-com-archive/docs/redwoodRecord.md

 #### Many-to-many

-If you have an implict many-to-many relationship then you will access the records similar to the one-to-many type:
+If you have an implicit many-to-many relationship then you will access the records similar to the one-to-many type:

 ```javascript
 const product = await Product.find(123)
 const categories = product.categories.all()
 ```

-If you have an explict many-to-many relationship then you need to treat it as a two-step request.
+If you have an explicit many-to-many relationship then you need to treat it as a two-step request.
 First, get the one-to-many relationships for the join table, then a belongs-to relationship for the data you actually want.

 ```
 Product -> one-to-many -> ProductCategories -> belongs-to -> Category